Academic Symphony Orchestra of the Lviv Philharmonic: History

-During 1953-1957, and later - in 1987-1989, the conductor of the orchestra was Yuriy Lutsiv.
+During 1953 to 1957, and later in 1987–1989, the conductor of the orchestra was Yuriy Lutsiv.
 From 1964 to 1987, the symphony orchestra was led by Demyan Pelekhaty.
 From 1989 the main conductor of the orchestra was Ivan Yuzyuk, the conductors were Roman Filipchuk and Yarema Kolessa.
 Later this position was held by Aidar Torybayev, Ilya Stupel, Taras Krysa.
 Since 2018, the orchestra has been cooperating with American conductor of Ukrainian origin Theodore Kuchar, who is now the main guest conductor of the orchestra.

-In 2006, the Lviv National Philharmonic Symphony Orchestra was awarded the title "Academic."
+In 2006, the Lviv National Philharmonic Symphony Orchestra was awarded the title "Academic".
 In 2018, with the participation of this group, during the Myroslav Skoryk author's concert, the Lviv Philharmonic received "national" status.
 Since September, 2020, the Philharmonic has been named after this Ukrainian composer.
 The concertmasters of the orchestra are Honored Artist of Ukraine Marko Komonko and Mykola Gavyuk.

 The Symphony Orchestra of the Lviv National Philharmonic is a regular participant in international festivals.
-In particular, the International Festival of musical art "Virtuosos," the International Festival of contemporary music "Contrasts," the Ukrainian-Polish Festival "Discovering Paderewski."
+In particular, the International Festival of Musical Art Virtuosos, the international festival of contemporary music Kontrasty, the Ukrainian-Polish festival Discovering Paderewski.
 The orchestra has toured in many countries around the world, including Poland, Italy, Spain, France, Switzerland, Germany, the Netherlands, and China.
 Over the past few seasons, the orchestra has made a number of important recordings for major international labels, including Naxos and Brilliant Classics.